Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \subsection{Measured Quantities.}

-Like related work~\cite{wang2019neural, li2021neural}, we compute the following metrics. \begin{itemize} \item \textbf{Clean Data Accuracy} (CDA): The CDA measures a model's utility in terms of its accuracy on clean, unseen data. \item \textbf{Attack Success Rate} (ASR): The ASR measures the model's integrity in terms of its accuracy on poisoned data with attacker-chosen labels.
-Models with integrity have low ASR. \end{itemize} \textbf{Attack Quantities.} We measure the following quantities of a data poisoning attack in relation to the number of poisoned samples an attacker injected into the poisoned model's training data. \begin{itemize} \item \textbf{Attack Effectiveness}: To measure the effectiveness of an attack, denoted by $\eta_m$, we estimate the expected ASR $\eta$ when the attacker can poison at most $m$ samples. \item \textbf{Detectability}: For detectability, denoted by $\rho_m$, we calculate the expected ROC AUC $\rho$ of predicting backdoored/non-backdoored models from a balanced set when the attacker can poison at most $m$ samples. \item \textbf{Robustness}: We measure the robustness $\eta$ of an attack-defense pair by its ASR after using a defense. \end{itemize} \textbf{Defense Quantities.} We study a defender who is limited in the availability of trustworthy data because -- as outlined in \Cref{sec:threat-model}, a secondary goal of the defender is to minimize the use of this data.
-We measure effectiveness and efficiency for a defender as follows. \begin{itemize} \item \textbf{Defense Effectivenes}: We measure the effectiveness $\eta$ of an attack-defense pair by the lowest expected ASR when limiting the maximum allowed degradation of the model's accuracy to $\Delta$.
+Similar to related work\cite{li2021nad,wang2019neural,wu2022backdoorbench}, we measure the following basic quantities. \begin{itemize} \itemsep0mm \item \textbf{Clean Data Accuracy} (CDA): The CDA measures a model's utility regarding its accuracy on clean, unseen data. \item \textbf{Attack Success Rate} (ASR): The ASR measures the model's integrity regarding its accuracy on poisoned data with attacker-chosen labels.
+Models with integrity have low ASR. \end{itemize} \textbf{Attack Quantities.} We measure the following quantities of a data poisoning attack in relation to the number of poisoned samples $m$ an attacker injected into the model's training data. \begin{itemize}\itemsep0mm \item \textbf{Attack Effectiveness}: To measure the effectiveness of an attack, denoted by $\eta_m$, we estimate the expected ASR $\eta$ when the attacker can poison at most $m$ samples. \item \textbf{Detectability}: For detectability, denoted by $\rho_m$, we calculate the expected ROC AUC $\rho$ of predicting backdoored/non-backdoored models from a balanced set when the attacker can poison at most $m$ samples. \item \textbf{Robustness}: We measure the robustness $\eta$ of an attack-defense pair by its ASR after using a defense. \end{itemize} \textbf{Defense Quantities.} We study a defender who is limited in the availability of trustworthy data because -- as outlined in \Cref{sec:threat-model}, a secondary goal of the defender is to minimize the use of this data.
+We measure effectiveness and efficiency for a defender as follows. \begin{itemize}\itemsep0mm \item \textbf{Defense Effectivenes}: We measure the effectiveness $\eta$ of an attack-defense pair by the lowest expected ASR when limiting the maximum allowed degradation of the model's accuracy to $\Delta$.
 Throughout our paper, we treat effectiveness as a utility/integrity trade-off and refer to a model as \emph{repaired} when $\eta\leq 5\%$, likely preventing an attacker from executing their attack successfully in practice. \item \textbf{Data Efficiency}: The efficiency of a defense against an attack, denoted $\upsilon_{m}$ is the attack's robustness $\eta$ when limiting the defender's data to at most $m$ clean, labeled images. \end{itemize} Throughout our paper, we limit the maximum acceptable degradation in the CDA that a defense incurs to $\Delta=2\%$.
 This means that if the model has an accuracy of $95\%$ of CIFAR-10, we terminate the defense if it deteriorates the model's test accuracy below $93\%$.
+We are not aware of other backdoor defense papers that specify the maximum acceptable degradation in CDA for which a defense is considered successful.
+We believe that our methodology improves reproducibility and should also be used in future works on backdoor defenses.